 The late Lawrence Mylan, who ran the Pre-Treatment programme at WGCADA.

-Last week, I described how I started visiting a local treatment agency in Swansea, West Glamorgan Council on Alcohol and Drug Addiction (WGCADA), in order to learn more about addiction, treatment and recovery.
-After working as a neuroscientist for over 20 years, I had closed down my research laboratory because I no longer believed that neuroscience was helping people overcome addiction to drugs and alcohol.
+In the previous chapter, I described how I started visiting a local treatment agency in Swansea, West Glamorgan Council on Alcohol and Drug Addiction (WGCADA), in order to learn more about addiction, treatment and recovery.
+After working as a neuroscientist for 20 years, I had closed down my research laboratory because I no longer believed that neuroscience was helping people overcome addiction to drugs and alcohol.
 I continue to describe what I learnt at WGCADA.

 My Journey: 2.
 Learning About Addiction Treatment – My WGCADA Experience, Part 1

-I visited West Glamorgan Council on Alcohol and Drug Abuse (WGCADA) in Swansea in order to learn about addiction, recovery and treatment from treatment practitioners and people who have accessed the treatment service for help with their substance use problem.
-(1,285 words)
+I used to visit West Glamorgan Council on Alcohol and Drug Abuse (WGCADA) in Swansea in order to learn about addiction, recovery and treatment from treatment practitioners, and from people who have accessed the treatment service for help with their substance use problem.
+(1,306 words)

 Last week, I posted the first part of a serialisation of My Journey, my wide-ranging career in the field of addiction, mental health and trauma.
 This first part focused on my career in neuroscience, which lasted almost 20 years.
 In 2000, I closed my laboratory, as I did not think that neuroscience research was helping people overcome addiction.